dantaeyoung/PaperHopper/README.md

 #### Setup for Camera-only mode.

-Steps:
   - Download this repo.
 Everything for PaperHopper is in the `PaperHopper/` subfolder.

+##### Reactivision

   - In the `reacTIVision-1.5.1-win64/` folder, run `reacTIVision.exe`.
 You should see a screen pop up, showing a processed black-and-white view of the webcam.
     - (This is the same code from `http://reactivision.sourceforge.net/`, just with some settings pre-tweaked for convenience.)
+  - If Windows alerts you that reactivision wants to communicate over the network, let it do so.
   - Print out a sheet of fiducial markers from (http://reactivision.sourceforge.net/data/fiducials.pdf), or load it on your phone, and test to see if Reactivision recognizes it.
 You should see small green numbers in the middle of each markers if so.
+  - Great!

+##### Grasshopper/Rhino